chandantiwari/mindmeld/README.txt

 results are promising.
 More data would definitely make a positive difference.

-One example uses Gradient Boosted Reg Trees, for this dload Github project xgboost.
+One example uses Gradient Boosted Reg Trees, for this download the Github project xgboost.
+Code will be assumed to reside under
+$HOME/Downloads.

 All data files required for ML are under 'data' folder.
 If you want to recreate the main file, simply rerun mineprep.py.